 Partners

 As part of a large and experienced educational network, the Academies benefit from considerable academic, intellectual and financial support.
-The Aga Khan Development Network (AKDN), the International Baccalaureate (IB), governments, universities, development agencies and other schools all contribute to innovative and rigorous education at the Academies.
+AKDN, the IB, governments, universities, development agencies and other schools all contribute to innovative and rigorous education at the Academies.

 "The Aga Khan Academies are very innovative; these schools are focused on educating future public, private and civil society leaders who can support the development of a democratic, tolerant and pluralistic society."